5 from 3 votes

 Step 3: Tempering and Cooking

 In a pan, heat oil or ghee over medium heat and add cumin seeds, mustard seeds, and asafoetida (hing) to the hot oil.
-Allow the seeds to crackle and release their aroma before adding finely chopped onions and green chilies.
-Sauté the onions until they turn golden brown and translucent, adding minced garlic and ginger for added flavor.
+Allow the seeds to crackle and release their aroma before adding finely chopped green chilies adding minced ginger for added flavor.

 Step 4: Adding Spices and Lauki

-Once the onions are cooked, add ground spices such as turmeric powder, coriander powder, red chili powder, and garam masala to the pan, stirring well to coat the onions with the aromatic spices.
-Add the chopped lauki to the pan, stirring to combine with the spices and onions.
+Once the spices such as turmeric powder, coriander powder, red chili powder, and garam masala to the pan, stirring well to coat with the aromatic spices.
+Add the chopped lauki to the pan, stirring to combine with the spices.
 Cover the pan and let the lauki cook until it becomes tender but still retains its shape.

 Step 5: Incorporating the Vadi